mellivorandy/cache-miss-analyzer/README.md

      - Why using a doubly linked list?
 Because when tracking usage order in the lists, removing a node from the middle or moving a node to the front are needed frequently.
 A doubly linked list allows you to perform the operations mentioned above in O(1).
 By contrast, a singly linked list requires O(n) time to find the predecessor before removal.

     **Dummy Head and Tail**
-    - To simplify insertions and deletions, each set maintains two **dummy nodes**, namely the **dummy head** and the **dummy tail**.
+    - To simplify insertions and deletions, each set maintains two dummy nodes, namely the **dummy head** and the **dummy tail**.
 The dummy head ensures that there is always a first node (most recently used item), whereas the dummy tail ensures that there is always a last node (least recently used item).

     - Without dummy nodes, inserting or removing from the beginning or end of the list would require additional boundary checks.

 3. **Valid Bit Mechanism**
    - Originally, this project did not preallocate any invalid blocks.
 Instead, it simply builds a new Node on every miss if `size < capacity`.
-If `size == capacity` (the set is full), it **evicts** the least recently used node (via `evict()` method) before inserting the new one.
+If `size == capacity` (the set is full), it evicts the least recently used node (via `evict()` method) before inserting the new one.

-    - In other words, the design **omits** a `valid = false` state, relying on the condition `size < capacity` to detect free capacity.
+    - In other words, the design omits a `valid = false` state, relying on the condition `size < capacity` to detect free capacity.
 Each Miss either:
         - Creates a new node if not at capacity, or
         - Evicts the oldest node if at capacity.

     - According to project requirement, checking the validation of each cache block is needed when accessing.
-As a result, I modify `get`, `put` and add some helper methods.
+As a result, I modified `get`, `put` and add some helper methods.
 If a block is `valid=false`, we can fill it without evicting another block; if all blocks are `valid=true`, we perform an LRU eviction.

     - Check out the implementation of `put` method at commit [6d00f29](https://github.com/mellivorandy/cache-miss-analyzer/commit/6d00f29e82e2023f5cf73a92751488cda5d2a2ec) at line 63.
 ---